directus-labs/guest-authoring/README.md

+> [!WARNING]
-## ⚠️ Do not open PRs without an approved issue first.
-It will be closed without review. ⚠️
+> Do not open PRs without an approved issue first.
+It will be closed without review.

 # Directus Guest Author Program